-When I was five, my parents took me skiing for the first time.
-To me, the snow-covered mountains were the best playground ever, and I genuinely didn’t understand why we lived in the Netherlands and not in the mountains.
+At the age of five, my parents introduced me to the wonders of skiing.
+To me, the snow-covered mountains were the best playground ever, and I genuinely didn’t understand why we lived in the Netherlands instead of the mountains.
 From that moment on, I dreamed of become a ski champion, or at least a ski instructor.
 So, every year I would beg my parents to take us on a skiing holiday.
-To my great joy, I discovered, one Sunday while out for a family walk, that you can also ski in the Netherlands.
+To my great joy, one Sunday while out for a family walk, I discovered that skiing was also possible in the Netherlands.

 With my ski boots on, I biked to the dry ski slope, where I practised my technique on 70 metres of slope with unparalleled (or inexplicable) enthusiasm.
 There was slalom training every Friday night and a competition every month.
 Just before my 14th birthday, I received a letter from the Young Netherlands Ski Team: I had been selected!
 Would my dream of becoming a professional skiing star really come true?